An Uninsured Driver Hit Me in Texas! What to do After an Accident

 Even initiating an insurance claim for uninsured motorist benefits is a complicated task in itself, depending on the case.
 While you may have uninsured motorist coverage, your insurance company has no real interest in paying the full claim.
 In fact, your insurer may try to lowball your compensation or deny your claim outright.
 After all, this is easier than trying to recoup their losses from an uninsured driver after the fact.

-An uninsured driver hit me in Texas, can I sue them?
+An uninsured motorist hit me in Texas, now what?
+Can I sue them?
 The short answer is yes.
 You can sue an uninsured motorist for any damages you have suffered as a result of your collision.
 These include:

 Depending on the fact of your crash and case, your best course of action may be to hire a Texas car accident attorney to sue the uninsured motorist.
 However, you should also remember that successfully suing an uninsured driver for damages can be difficult.
 This is because the uninsured driver may lack the finances and assets to pay you.